 Why should truth matter to leaders?

 After all, these are individuals who can (and have) misled the public by spinning the facts, duped investors by overplaying a hand, and duped authorities by cooking the books.

 It’s easy to construct a sexy story—to get people to believe something they already want to believe.
 A miracle testing process.
-High value of coworking spaces.
+The high value of coworking spaces.
 A competitor to an electric vehicle company.

 But pull one thread and the entire story begins to unravel, revealing more about the founders and the operators than previously known, resulting in investors asking the questions they should have asked all along.